Macartney-Christopher/5-Axis-Camera-Position-Control/Software.md

 ```
 ## Batch Files - Ease of use
 &nbsp;&nbsp;&nbsp;Any user of the camera rig should be able to click on a few buttons to have the system ready without going into code.
 The solution to this is batch files:
-For this project the user only needs a connection from the gaming controller to the Arduino Nano 33 IoT and a document to explain the command functions.
+For this project, the user only needs a connection from the gaming controller to the Arduino Nano 33 IoT and a document to explain the command functions.
-From one batch file there is no way to simoultaneously run/open code and a pdf.
+From one batch file, there is no way to simultaneously run/open code and a pdf.
 One needs to be closed for the other to open.
-A simple work-around is to integrate two seperate ```.bat``` files into a master batch file:
+A simple workaround is to integrate two separate ```.bat``` files into a master batch file:
 ```bat
 @ECHO OFF
 start Xbox_Controller_Connection.bat 	rem Connects the Xbox controller to the Arduino Nano 33 IoT.